Kentucky Derby Winners: Full List, Results and History (1875–2026)

 - Winner’s prize: $3,100,000

 Citizen Bull trained by Bob Baffert shot to the early lead.
-Neoequos and Owen Almighty joined him up front.
-Sovereignty sat back in 16th place.
-He was 13 and a half lengths off the leader going into the backstretch.
+Sovereignty sat back in 16th place, 13 and a half lengths off the leader going into the backstretch.

 Alvarado stayed patient.
 He found a lane on the far turn and took Sovereignty five and six horses wide.
-Sovereignty pulled up beside race favorite Journalism.
-They dueled side by side down the stretch.
+Sovereignty pulled up beside race favorite Journalism and they dueled down the stretch.
 In the final furlong Sovereignty pulled clear and won by one and a half lengths.
 Journalism finished second.
 Baeza closed hard from the back to grab third by a neck.

-One week after the race Churchill Downs stewards fined jockey Junior Alvarado $62,000 and gave him a two-day suspension.
-The reason was hitting Sovereignty’s hind quarters two times over the six-strike crop limit set by the Horseracing Integrity and Safety Authority.
+One week after the race Churchill Downs stewards fined jockey Alvarado $62,000 and gave him a two-day suspension for exceeding the six-strike crop limit.

 | Finish | Horse | Jockey | Trainer | Odds |